<img height="1" width="1" src="https://www.facebook.com/tr?id=272494640759635&amp;ev=PageView%20&amp;noscript=1">

 • Check the publication’s website; look in the advertising section if “editorial calendar” isn’t explicitly listed.

-• Download media kits, as well – each media kit contains a planning calendar.
+• Download media kits – Each media kit contains a planning calendar.

-• As a last resort, you can contact an advertising rep and request a copy to be mailed or emailed to you.
+• As a last resort, you can contact an advertising rep and request a copy mailed or emailed.

-Because publications prepare this look-ahead calendar toward the end of a calendar year, it’s useful to begin researching and preparing your own calendar for the following year in December or January.
-By that time, most publications have outlined main feature topics and advertising departments are looking to sell ad space to cover the cost of magazine production.
+Because publications prepare this look-ahead calendar toward the end of a calendar year, it’s helpful to begin researching and preparing your calendar for the following year in December or January.
+By then, most publications have outlined main feature topics, and advertising departments are looking to sell ad space to cover the cost of magazine production.

 GulfShoreLifeMagazine2

-If this all strikes you as just a little too complicated, you can hire a subscription-based service to scour editorial calendar opportunities specific to your industry.
-The costs may be prohibitive to smaller businesses, however, so a little DIY wherewithal is usually worth the time investment.
+If this all strikes you as complicated, you can hire a subscription-based service to scour editorial calendar opportunities specific to your industry.
+The costs may be prohibitive to smaller businesses, however, so a little DIY is usually worth the time investment.

-Step 2: Prepare pitches, articles, tips or to-dos and send them in a timely fashion.
+Step 2: Prepare pitches, articles, tips, or to-dos and send them promptly.

-Once you’ve earmarked an appropriate magazine and topic of interest, consider sending the editor or editorial assistant an email (or picking up the phone) to find out who the contact is for the particular editorial focus.
-Then it’s time to present your best pitch.
+Once you’ve earmarked an appropriate magazine and topic of interest, consider calling or emailing the editor or editorial assistant to find the best contact for the particular topic and issue focus.
+Then, it’s time to present your best pitch.

-An optimal pitch contains a clear description of your company, a connection to the editorial topic and a compelling few lines about how your business/service can make the editorial shine.
-No lengthy notes or testimonials, just a simple example of how your expertise can improve or bring a fresh lens to the relevant topic.
+An optimal pitch contains a clear and relevant connection to the editorial topic and a compelling few lines about how your organization/service can help improve the content.
+It's not about your organization.
+It's about adding value and helping the audience.
+There's also no need for lengthy notes or testimonials.
+Just a short and simple example of how your insights and expertise can improve or bring a fresh lens to the relevant topic.

-If you’re a florist, for example, your editorial calendar may include all wedding-focused issues.
-In each instance, submit examples of one or two of your most unique wedding displays or, perhaps, tips for brides on how to make the most of a wedding flower budget.
-Even advice on the best flowers for a particular style of wedding would be useful to a publication looking for something unique and fresh.
+For example, your desired editorial calendar may include wedding-focused issues if you're a florist.
+In each instance, submit samples of one or two of your most unique wedding displays or, perhaps, tips for brides on how to make the most of a wedding flower budget.
+Even advice on the best flowers for a particular wedding style would be helpful to a publication looking for something unique and fresh.

-Be sure to follow up at least once if you don’t hear back, since reporters can get buried by emails or pitches and may simply need a well-timed reminder.
+Be sure to follow up at least once if you don’t hear back since reporters can get buried by emails or pitches and may need a well-timed reminder.

 Step 3: Keep your editorial calendar updated.

 It’s a good idea to review your editorial calendar at least once a week to make sure you don’t miss any deadline opportunities.
-Be aware that it is possible for editorials to change, and also that your business/service may not be a perfect fit for what a publication opts to focus on during a particular month.
+Be aware that editorials can change and that your organization/product/service may not be a perfect fit for a publication's focus during a particular month.
 Even if that’s the case, you’ve taken the step to introduce yourself.

-Finally, be on the lookout for unique “list” or “special section” opportunities.
-Many monthly, quarterly and semi-annual print magazines – especially business journals – publish special lists (e.g. Best Florists in Atlanta) or awards.
-Most publications have easy online forms you can complete to submit your business for these opportunities.
-(Note: Once your business has earned a position on a list, reprints make a credible addition to any marketing package and future public relations efforts.)
+Finally, look for unique “list” or “special section” opportunities.
+Many monthly, quarterly, and semi-annual print magazines – especially business journals – publish special lists (e.g. Best Florists in Atlanta) or awards.
+Most publications have accessible online forms you can complete to submit your business for these opportunities.
+(Note: Once your company has earned a position on a list, reprints make a credible addition to any marketing package and future public relations efforts.)

 BiZlists